-Building custom home is huge deal.
-Every detail matters when your putting that much money into a project.
-Most builders we work with learned hard way – they hired cheapest house painters they could find, figured “paint is paint,” then dealt with callbacks, complaints, and touch-ups that never matched right.
+Building custom home is huge investment.
+Every detail matters.
+Most builders we work with learned hard way, they hired cheapest house painters, figured “paint is paint,” then dealt with callbacks and complaints that never ended.

 We specialize in custom home painting for new construction across GTA.
-Work with homeowners building dream homes and general contractors who need dependable painters that won’t mess up their schedule.
-Been doing this long enough to know exactly what new builds need – proper surface prep, right products for each application, finishes that actually last more than two years.
+Work with homeowners and general contractors who need dependable painters that won’t mess up their schedule.
+Been doing this long enough to know what new builds need – proper surface prep, right products, finishes that last.

 The Three Stages of Custom Home Painting